-As a professional driver in the early 70′s I was bound to a schedule, and to the interstate’s effectiveness in meeting my deadline.
-In the eighties, a family was attached – stopping along the by-roads was simply too much of an interruption, too stressful (to the wife).
+In later years a family was attached to my travels – stopping along the by-roads was simply too much of an interruption, too stressful (to the wife).
 I tried several times, but to stop and take a picture of some old structure was simply too much trouble for her – ‘getting there‘ once again was the point of our ride – a family destination, and I understood.

-The windshield on the truck that I drove was pretty much my ‘picture window,’ and while traveling those highways – I couldn’t help but to experience the change that was taking place.
+My windshield on was pretty much a ‘picture window’ and while traveling those highways – I couldn’t help but to experience the change that was taking place outside.

-Our country’s interstate highway system has provided us with expeditious travel, at the same time the luxury has altered the towns and cities that were once dependent on the revenue of travelers, especially the ‘truckers.’
+The interstate highway of our country has provided us with expeditious travel, while at the same time we have altered the towns, communities and local economies that were once dependent on the revenue of travelers.

-On the eastern shore Interstate 95 replaced US Highway’s 17, 15, and 301 as major routes – these roads were the economy for local businesses and the activities which in-turn had sustained generations of families.
+On the eastern shore Interstate 95 replaced US Highway’s 17, 15, and 301 as major routes – those byways were the cash-flow highways for local businesses and the activities which had sustained generations of families.

-I noticed full-service gas stations, tire stores, restaurants, and local hotels in decline – I noticed the grass growing in the cracks of those businesses.
-Weeds have become trees, vines have replaced the shrubbery; deterioration is the only activity as once important structures become relic’s of our past.
+There continues to be ‘full-service’ gas stations, tire stores, restaurants, and local hotels in decline – and they stood with grass growing in the cracks of those businesses.
+Now when found standing; weeds have become trees, vines have replaced the shrubbery; and the only activity present is deterioration.
+Structures becoming relic’s.

-I suppose I was touched because my father was associated with the trucking industry, as a kid I was in the position to listen in to the ‘trucker’s stories’ while they sat around the truck stop savoring their coffee.
-What a bunch of characters the ‘drivers’ were, especially ‘Hambone,’ short in stature but rich in the tallest of tales – always captivating those around with his never ending stories of antic’s.
+I suppose I was touched because my father was associated with the trucking industry and I was in the position to listen in to many of the ‘trucker’s stories’ while drivers sat around the truck stop sipping their coffee.
+What a bunch of characters those ‘drivers’ were, especially ‘Ham-bone,’ short in stature but the richest in tales – captivating those around with his never ending stories of antic’s.

 This past summer I took a small ‘raft’ (pontoon) making my way down the Mississippi River to New Orleans (and then to Biloxi), 1800 miles worth (Raft The Mississippi) – lets just say it might have been practice for blogging a ride along some old highways, we’ll see.

 And now after completing 30 years as a firefighter for the City of Asheville, NC.
-I just may find myself with an opportunity to ease down a few of those overlooked highways, in a little less of a hurry – Why Not?
+I just may find myself with an opportunity to ease down a few of those overlooked highways once more, in a little less of a hurry – Why Not?